JoaquinNoguera/Back-End-Developer-Assessment/readme.md

 | 404 | `NOT FOUND` |
 | 500 | `INTERNAL SERVER ERROR` |

+## Artillery Test
+To perform the performance tests I chose to use Artillery, you can learn about this open-source performance testing toolkit at https://www.artillery.io/docs/

+Steps to run the test:

+1. Install Artillery CLI, you can see the different ways to do it at https://www.artillery.io/docs/guides/getting-started/installing-artillery

+2. Like optional step you can modify the volume of data for each test change the follow lines in the template
+    ```yaml
+    phases:
+        -   duration: 10                  //duration of the test in seconds
+            arrivalRate: 1                //how many records are going to be send per second
+            name: "Test user"
+    ```
+3. Run any of the test comands of the package.json.
+    ``` json
+    "test:user": "artillery run test/user.yaml",
+    "test:item": "artillery run test/item.yaml",
+    "test:cart": "artillery run test/cart.yaml"
+    ```

 ## What would I do better?
 This is just an example and I focus mostly in what kind of basic structure I will use normally, but I left behind a lot of necessary things just like: